-VAUDE differentiates in its supply chain between producers (manufacturers of ready-made clothing, Level 1) and material suppliers (Level 2).
+In its supply chain, VAUDE differentiates between producers (manufacturers of ready-made clothing, Level 1) and material suppliers (Level 2).
 We only have a direct (contractual) business relationship with our producers.
-However, we stipulate the selection of material manufacturers to a large extent – see Our Supply Chain
+However, we stipulate the selection of material manufacturers to a large extent – see Our Supply Chain.

-However, the most serious environmental impacts occur at the upstream stages of production: the manufacturing of textile materials and even further upstream to the cultivation of plant fibers or the mining of raw materials such as oil, from which synthetic fibers are obtained.
+However, the most serious environmental impacts occur in the upstream stages of production: the manufacturing of textile materials and even further upstream to the cultivation of plant fibers or the mining of raw materials such as oil, from which synthetic fibers are obtained.

 These production steps are very resource intensive.
-The consumption of water, energy, materials and chemicals, as well as emissions such as waste water and exhaust have a major impact on the environment and the people living there.
+The consumption of water, energy, materials and chemicals, as well as emissions such as wastewater and exhaust have a major impact on the environment and the people living there.

-In collaboration with the Federal Ministry of Economic Cooperation and Development (BMZ) VAUDE launched the project "Environmental Stewardship in the Textile Supply Chain" in 2015.
+As a founding member of the federal government’s "Partnership for Sustainable Textiles" VAUDE is setting a good example and heading in the right direction: In collaboration with the Federal Ministry of Economic Cooperation and Development (BMZ) VAUDE launched the project "Environmental Stewardship in the Textile Supply Chain" in 2015.
 Within the framework of the Deutsche Entwicklungsgesellschaft DEG, which promotes the “develoPPP.de" program, VAUDE supports material suppliers in introducing sustainable systematic environmental protection and in continuing to improve the measures they already have in place.

 Best Practice examples of participants and discussions with experts help to establish practical relevance for the facility and allay reservations for the participants.